Netcracker/qubership-mistral-operator/docs/public/installation.md

 Mistral allows cleaning up Database, Rabbit and Kafka if it's needed during deployment
 - **Helm** : set  `mistralCommonParams.cleanup=True`

-This feature will clean up existing data first and then Mistral will be installed.
+This feature will clean up the existing data first and then Mistral will be installed.

 ## On-Prem